 Rebecca has over ten years of content development (communications and marketing) experience as a writer/editor in both the public and private sectors— including the arts, culture, and academia.
-She’s serves as Communications Director (Digital Storytelling) at Art 4 New York, and has worked with the National Audubon Society (Climate Initiative Team) on wildlife conservation and climate change.
-She is writer/editor at the Center for Energy and Environment, where she provides communications support for energy efficiency programs.
-Rebecca also founded Rumination Garden (RG), an initiative centered on social change thought leadership and collaboration (2015-2018).
+She’s serves as Communications Director (Digital Storytelling) at Art 4 New York, and has received numerous fellowships for her work — including a 2017 writing fellowship from the Sesame Street Workshop.
+She has also taught playwriting at the Loft Literary Center in Minneapolis.
+Rebecca founded Rumination Garden (RG), an initiative centered on social change thought leadership and collaboration (2015-2018).
 She holds a M.F.A. in Playwriting (Multiplatform Writing) from Columbia University, an M.A. in English Literature, and a B.A. in Liberal Arts/Business Administration.

 What’s unique about Zoo Story is not simply that Albee employs symbolism and naturalism, but the manner in which he utilizes these elements to fully realize his theme: Isolation.
 The title of the play, Zoo Story, suggests that human beings aren’t just isolated from each other, but also from our selves— our own animal instincts.
 Albee conveys the notion that the world, itself, is a kind of zoo, a confining force that can lead human beings to take violent action; similar to the one at the end of Albee’s play, where one character murders the other after what seemed to be an amicable interaction.
 Isolation, as presented by Albee, is a human configuration: we as human beings build our isolation, emerging from man made elements like greed, prejudice, racism, sexism, and the like.
 These aspects, collectively, comprise our captivity; they are the bars of our cages.
 Isolation, therefore, is indelibly human.